 Employees are one of the most valuable assets for a business.
 For good or bad, employee performance largely dictates your company’s performance.
 Typically, teams with engaged employees see more productivity.
 But according to a recent report, only 36% of U.S. employees feel engaged at work and 15% feel actively disengaged.

-Learn how to deal with five types of employees that can mean trouble for your business: those who undermine, have a bad attitude, are lazy, are disgruntled, or are toxic to your work environment.
+Learn how to deal with five types of problem employees that can mean trouble for your business: those who undermine, have a bad attitude, are lazy, are disgruntled, or are toxic to your work environment.

 How to Deal With Difficult Employees Who Undermine Your Authority